rails-lambda/lambdakiq/README.md

 Here are some key aspects of our `JobsLambda` resource above:

 - The `Events` property uses the [SQS Type](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-sqs.html).
-- Our [BatchSize](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-sqs.html#sam-function-sqs-batchsize) is set to one so we can handle retrys more easily without worrying about idempotency in larger batches.
+- The [BatchSize](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-sqs.html#sam-function-sqs-batchsize) can be any number you like.
+Less means more Lambda concurrency, more means some jobs could take longer.
+The jobs function `Timeout` must be lower than the `JobsQueue`'s `VisibilityTimeout` property.
+When the batch size is one, the queue's visibility is generally one second more.
+- You must use `ReportBatchItemFailures` response types.
+Lambdakiq assumes we are [reporting batch item failures](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#services-sqs-batchfailurereporting).
+This is a new feature of SQS introduced in [November 2021](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#services-sqs-batchfailurereporting).
 - The `Metadata`'s Docker properties must be the same as our web function except for the `DockerTag`.
 This is needed for the image to be shared.
 This works around a known [SAM issue](https://github.com/aws/aws-sam-cli/issues/2466) vs using the `ImageConfig` property.
-- The jobs function `Timeout` must be lower than the `JobsQueue`'s `VisibilityTimeout` property.
-When the batch size is one, the queue's visibility is generally one second more.

 🎉 Deploy your application and have fun with ActiveJob on SQS & Lambda.